Setting up a trust so assets only go to children, grandchildren and direct bloodline descendants

 Brooks v Brooks [1995] Fam Law 545

-This landmark case in the UK influenced thoughts on trusts internationally, including in jurisdictions like Australia.
+This UK landmark case, Brooks v Brooks [1995] Fam Law 545, influenced international thinking on trusts, including in Australia.
 The court determined that trust assets could be varied during divorce proceedings if they are seen to form part of the financial resources available to either spouse.

-The Bankruptcy Court also ignores the restricted class of beneficiaries in the Family Trust
+Bankruptcy Court ignores the Family Trust restricted to the bloodline

-There are similar cases in bankruptcy courts controlling family trusts which have paired down beneficiaries.
+There are similar cases in bankruptcy courts addressing family trusts with reduced beneficiary counts.

 Narrowing the class of beneficiaries in a family trust does not shield assets from the Bankruptcy Court.
 The court assesses control and influence over the trust.
 Those assets may count towards their estate if a bankrupt person can direct the trust.
 Transactions into the trust prior to bankruptcy are closely scrutinised.
 They can be reversed if seen as a move to avoid creditors.
 Setting a small, limited number of beneficiaries alone will not protect trust assets in bankruptcy proceedings.